An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Lambda Functions

 Lambda functions, also known as anonymous functions, are a feature typical of functional programming languages.
 Python, being multi-paradigm, supports these compact functions with the lambda keyword.
-They are particularly useful when you need a small, short-lived function and prefer not to define a standard function block.
+They are particularly useful when you need a small, short-lived function (e.g., for sorting or filtering data).

 multiply = lambda x, y: x * y